panda-lsy/HMCL-PE-User-Manual/basic-settings/global-game-settings/memory.md

 In different versions of minecraft, you'd better allocate different amounts of memory.

 In vanilla minecraft, you can allocate 1024MB-2048MB of RAM, with minimum being 800MB of RAM.
+(Tested on Samsung Galaxy A30s)

-In a modpack with many mods, you may need to allocate more than 4096MB of memory(Of course, you'd better allocate RAM according to the Modpack author's description.)
+In a modpack with many mods, you may need to allocate more than 4096MB of memory (Of course, you'd better allocate RAM according to the Modpack author's description.)